Gregor Strasser: Role in the Nazi Party's national organisation

 Placating the northern German NSDAP branches in the wake of Bamberg, Hitler assigned leadership of the SA, which was temporarily vacated by Ernst Roehm, to one of Strasser's own key members, Franz Pfeffer von Salomon.
 More importantly perhaps, Hitler began a personal campaign to lure away Strasser's chief lieutenant, Goebbels, into his personal fold—a move which proved immediately successful.
 The future Führer also struck a deal with Strasser to disband the National Socialist Working Association and asked him to assume responsibility for the party propaganda department.
 Strasser accepted this position, but a car accident in March 1926 proved a setback: he was bedridden as a result.
 Upon recovery, he was welcomed back into this position.
 Thus, in addition to his Gauleiter responsibilities, from 16 September 1926 until 2 January 1928, he was the NSDAP's national leader for propaganda (Reichspropagandaleiter).
 Strasser left his propaganda post to take up new responsibilities as Chairman of the NSDAP Organizational Committee, later, the Organizational Department (Organisationsableitung).

-Between 1928–1932, Hitler turned over the NSDAP's national organizational work to Strasser, whose skills were better suited to the task, as Hitler was uninterested in organizational matters and preferred to give his attention to ideological concerns.
+Between 1928 and 1932, Hitler turned over the NSDAP's national organizational work to Strasser, whose skills were better suited to the task, as Hitler was uninterested in organizational matters and preferred to give his attention to ideological concerns.
+On 18 December 1931, Hitler granted Strasser the rank of SA-Gruppenführer and, in 1932, Strasser also became the editor of several biweekly and monthly Nazi news sheets.
 By June 1932, Strasser was named Reichsorganisationsleiter, and had further centralized the Party's organizational structure under his command.
 During the course of the reorganizations, Strasser refashioned the NSDAP district boundaries to more closely align with those of the Reichstag and increased the authority of Gauleiters.
 Strasser reorganized both the party's regional structure and its vertical management hierarchy.
 The party became a more centralized organization with extensive propaganda mechanisms.
-In the 1928 General Election on 20 May, Strasser was elected from electoral constituency 26 (Franconia) as one of the first 12 Nazi deputies to the Reichstag.
+In the 1928 general election on 20 May, Strasser was elected from electoral constituency 26 (Franconia) as one of the first 12 Nazi deputies to the Reichstag.
 While the NSDAP only received 2.6 percent of the national vote that year, it became the second largest party in the Reichstag by September 1930, securing 18.3 percent of the vote.
 Strasser's organizational strengthening contributed to this success and the Nazis became the largest party in July 1932 with 37.3%.